Top Takeaways From This Post

 |Short waiting times at the doctor’s and for a specialist appointment||Each family member must be insured separately|

-There is a marginal difference between German public health insurance providers in terms of standard care and monthly tariffs.
-Nearly every provider charges 14% of the gross income.
-As mentioned earlier, public health insurance fluctuates with your income.
-However, there is always a minimum amount every freelancer has to pay.
+Your age or health condition do not factor in your monthly tariff.
+In fact, there is a marginal difference between public health insurance providers in terms of standard coverage and monthly tariffs.
+Nearly every company charges 14% – 16% of the gross monthly income.

 Are you also a freelancer working in Germany?
 What do you think is the best health insurance for freelancers in Germany?
 Let us know in the comments below.